manuka/structured-elements/README.md

 ### ModelId

 A ModelId from the registry, represented as a string.
-For example, `'Person'` or `'Thing'`.
+For example, `"Person"` or `"Thing"`.

 ### ReferenceContainer